 A vector is an object with both a magnitude and a direction.
-In three-dimensional space, a vector has three real components, one for each spatial direction:
+In three-dimensional space it has three real components, one per spatial direction:

 where are the standard unit vectors pointing in the directions with length 1.

-The most important thing to internalize: a vector is a displacement, not a position.
-The vector means “go 3 east, 4 north, 0 up” — it doesn’t say from where.
-You can draw an arrow for starting at the origin or anywhere else; as long as the length and direction match, it’s the same vector.
+A vector is a displacement, not a position.
+The vector means “go 3 east, 4 north, 0 up”, it doesn’t say from where.
+You can draw the arrow for starting at the origin or anywhere else; as long as length and direction match, it’s the same vector.

 The one exception: a position vector , drawn from the origin to a point , is implicitly used to mean a position.